 So, you got it – as long as your clothes are weather appropriate, fits you well and you feel good with them you should be fine.

-Few of the most important items, in my opinion, are – shoes, backpack and rain jacket.
+Few of the most important items, most essential hiking gear, in my opinion, is – comfortable shoes, quality backpack and a decent rain jacket.
 Try to get the best ones you can!

 Author: Kaspars Misins

-Kaspars is a long term traveler and travel blogger from Latvia.
+Kaspars is a long term traveler and a travel blogger from Latvia.
 He loves going on long walks, reading non fiction books and spending time outdoors.
-Together with his girlfriend Una they are traveling – volunteering – working abroad since 2013.
-On WeAreFromLatvia.com they share their experience and things learned along the way.
+Together with his girlfriend Una they have been traveling – volunteering – working abroad since 2013.
+On We Are From Latvia they share their experience and things learned along the way.